LAPD releases video after man accuses officer of shooting him in the head with projectile at protest

 According to the LAPD, an officer's body-camera footage shows C.J.
-Montano and other demonstrators on May 30.
-Montano is seen being struck, then getting back up and running off.
+Montano and other demonstrators on a street on May 30.
+Montano is seen raising his hands in the air before being struck, then getting back up and running off.

 According to the the LAPD, officers fired upon the crowd after protesters threw objects at them.